-Clearly, st-CONN is in \mathcal{NL} (see Exercise 5.19).
-As shown next, the \mathcal{NL} -completeness of st-CONN under log-space reductions follows by noting that the computation of any non-deterministic space-bounded machine yields a directed graph in which vertices correspond to possible configurations and edges represent the "successive" relation of the computation.
-In particular, for log-space computations the graph has polynomial size, but in general the relevant graph is strongly explicit (in a natural sense; see Exercise 5.21).
+Clearly, st-CONN is in \mathcal{NL} (see Exercise 5.15).
+The \mathcal{NL} -completeness of st-CONN under log-space reductions follows by noting that the computation of any nondeterministic space-bounded machine yields a directed graph in which vertices correspond to possible configurations and edges represent the "successive" relation of the computation.
+In particular, for log-space computations the graph has polynomial size, but in general the relevant graph is strongly explicit (in a natural sense; see Exercise 5.16).